Tampines Group Representation Constituency

-The Tampines Group Representation Constituency is a five-member Group Representation Constituency (GRC) in the eastern region of Singapore.
-It has five divisions: Tampines East, Tampines West, Tampines Central, Tampines North and Tampines Boulevard, managed by Tampines Town Council.
+The Tampines Group Representation Constituency (Note: Kawasan Undi Perwakilan Berkumpulan Tampines; 淡滨尼集选区; தெம்பனிஸ் குழுத்தொகுதி) is a five-member group representation constituency (GRC) in eastern Singapore.
+It has five divisions: Tampines Boulevard, Tampines Central, Tampines East, Tampines North and Tampines West, managed by Tampines Town Council.
 The current Members of Parliament (MPs) are Baey Yam Keng, Charlene Chen, David Neo, Masagos Zulkifli and Koh Poh Koon from the People's Action Party (PAP).

 History

-Prior to 2020
+Prior to 2025

 From 1988 till 2020, the GRC was contested in every election in a two way fight by various opposition parties, except in the 1997 general election, when the PAP experienced a walkover.
 In both the 2015 and 2020 general elections, the PAP outperformed its national vote share in Tampines GRC with 72.06% to 69.9% and 66.41% to 61.2% respectively.

-Extramarital affair
+Resignation of Cheng Li Hui

-On 17 July 2023, it was revealed by Prime Minister Lee Hsien Loong that then-Tampines East MP Cheng Li Hui, who was not married, had been having an extramarital affair with fellow MP and Speaker of Parliament Tan Chuan-Jin since at least November 2020.
+On 17 July 2023, it was revealed by Prime Minister Lee Hsien Loong that one of the Tampines GRC's MPs, Cheng Li Hui, had been having an extramarital affair with fellow MP and Speaker of Parliament Tan Chuan-Jin since at least November 2020.
 This prompted their resignations from Parliament and the PAP on the same day.
 Masagos became the grassroots adviser for Tampines East division to cover the seat vacated by Cheng.